 We deliver simple mobile phone-based tools to obtain objective measures without the need for special training and minimizing or eliminating the need for equipment.
 We are defining and using FHIR-based standards which provides a template for medical device manufacturers or software developers to also provide their own objective measures, and also makes it possible to access data in real time, enabling surveillance and record storage even in the most remote environments.

-A vision of many global health leaders is to enable critical, high-value data-centric services, such as identity management, machine-guided-diagnosis, and secure health record storage, for underserved communities in GAVI countries.
-It is simultaneously critical to enable providers of technologies or services in such countries to exchange and build upon each other’s data.
-The vision can be realized by empowering local integrators to develop healthcare solutions at scale, by selecting and combining existing software and hardware modules without the need or capability to to develop the modules themselves.
-We believe the explosive adoption of digital networks, mobile phone and computing technologies, has put this vision within reach, even in the most underserved countries.
+The vision can be realized by empowering local integrators to develop healthcare solutions at scale, by selecting and combining existing software and hardware modules without the need or capability to develop the modules themselves.
+We believe that the explosive adoption of digital networks, mobile phone and computing technologies has put this vision within reach even in the most underserved communities.